 Revelation: the last book of the Bible.
-It’s always left me scratching my head.
+Reading it always made me scratch my head.
 So I was really excited when my mom suggested we listen to Chip Ingram’s Revelation series together.
 I think one section of it that many people are familiar with are the letters to the seven churches, probably because it shares actionable guidance that makes sense without understanding the greater context of the book.

 But the thing is, this section does sit in the context of the book.
-If the messages to the churches were intended to be stand-alone, I think God would have separated them out.
-So why are they included in Revelation?
-I like the explanation Chip provided: in looking at the greater context of the book–a message of what is to come–the messages to these seven churches provide us with a preview of how we’ll be evaluated.
+I think God would have separated the letters out if He intended the messages to the churches to be stand alone.
+So why are they in Revelation?
+I like Chip’s explanation: by looking at the greater context of the book as a message of what is to come, these letters show us how God will evaluate our time here.

 An Outline of End Times

 Chip started by sharing a big-picture outline of end times provided by the Bible:

 After the Church Age, Jesus will come back again in the clouds.
 This is when believers will be caught up with him (the Rapture) and Tribulation will begin.

 Tribulation will last for seven years.
 God will judge and provide opportunities for people to believe, and there will be a big battle at the end of it.
 Then, at the end of the battle, Jesus will come back for the second advent (the second coming).